enkidevs/curriculum/JavaScript/Core/infinity-game.md

 * `Infinity`
 %exp
-Infinity could be any number, so we can’t define the result of infinity - infinity as a fixed value.
+Infinity could be any number, so we can’t represent the result of `Infinity - Infinity` as a fixed value.
 %
 ---